How Much of Your Income Should Go to Mortgage Payments?

 28% Rule

-Realistically, you want to keep your mortgage payment under 28% of your net monthly income (after tax).
+The 28% rule is a pragmatic ‘rule of thumb’ whereby you keep your mortgage payment down to under 28% of your net monthly income (after tax).

-Doing so allows you to budget effectively for other bills and also in most cases set aside money in savings.
+This should allow you to be able to budget effectively for other bills and potentially set some finance aside in savings.

 35% to 45% Rule